What you need to know

 First-year students are assigned advisors, often in conjunction with upperclass associate advisors, by the Office of the First Year.
 Together, you will help students choose subjects and get acquainted with MIT.
+You may wish to share this list of academic exploration subjects with your advisees to help them expand their fields of knowledge and consider possible future careers.
 Some advisors lead weekly seminars with their advisees and associate advisors.
 Others choose a more traditional path, emphasizing one-on-one interactions.

 When students declare a major, usually at the end of their first year, they are assigned an advisor within their department.
 If you and/or your advisee find that you are incompatible, contact your undergraduate headquarters to request that a new advisor be assigned.

 Some key points to remember:

 - Advisors can access student information through WebSIS, including their advisee’s pre-registration, class schedule, and registration status; grade report and undergraduate audit; and address information and photo.

 - An online advising folder for first-year students includes test scores and assignments for various programs and subjects.